ARM-software/workload-automation/doc/source/invocation.rst

                             Directory to save the recording in
       -p PACKAGE, --package PACKAGE
                             Package to launch before recording
+      -g, --gamepad         Record from a gamepad rather than all devices.
       -C, --clear           Clear app cache before launching it

 .. _replay-command: